 What many people fail to realize is they’re sitting on a goldmine.

 You’re not building a publication like Forbes.
 You’re building a content library that people would find useful at different points in their journey.

 Think of it like this.
 Instead of buying a magazine off the shelf, they’re checking out a book from the library.

-Of course, we have a soft spot in our heart for quizzes as a content upgrade.
-Not only do quizzes produce a much better conversion rate than almost any type of lead gen device, they reveal insights about your audience.
+Of course, we have a soft spot in our hearts for quizzes as a content upgrade.
+Not only do quizzes produce a much better conversion rate than almost any type of lead gen device, but they also reveal insights about your audience.

 It’s the best of both worlds.